bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 [The Coordinated Authorizations Process](https://www2.gov.bc.ca/gov/content/industry/mineral-exploration-mining/permitting/coordinated-authorizations/mines-process#:~:text=The%20coordinated%20authorizations%20process%20is,detailed%20information%20on%20the%20process.) is defined by four overarching stages: pre-application, screening, review, drafting and decision.

-There are three different routes for a project to come into the coordinated authorizations process:
+There are three different routes for a project to come into the Coordinated Authorizations Process:
 - Any new mineral or coal mine project, whether or not reviewable under the Environmental Assessment Act (EAA);
 - A mine project that is an extension, expansion, or re-start requiring multiple authorizations;
 - Any project that the CPO determines would benefit from the coordinated authorizations process due to its complexity.

-1. The Mines Act Permit Applications that are particularly complex MAY be referred to an advisory committee through the coordinated authorizations process.
+1. The Mines Act Permit Applications that are particularly complex MAY be referred to an advisory committee through the Coordinated Authorizations Process.
 2. These projects MUST be coordinated by an EMLI project lead and follow a structured permitting process.
 3. All coordinated authorizations MUST be managed by the EMLI Major Mines Office (MMO).
 4. A project MAY be referred to the coordinated authorizations process by the Chief Permitting Officer (CPO).